April 18, 2005

 Finally, suppose that the S&P 500 declines by 20 points to 1180.
 In this case, the 1200 put is worth 20 at expiration and the call is worthless.
 So again, your return is just as if you had been short the index.

 It turns out that the strike price and expiration you pick doesn't matter.
-As long as you buy a put option and sell short the call with the same strike price and expiration, you've created a “synthetic” short position that will move essentially one-for-one with the underlying index.
+When a hedge is comprised of a long put option and a short call option with the same strike price and expiration, the combination acts as a "synthetic" short position that will move essentially one-for-one with the underlying index.

 More generally, an option combination is priced as: